-Review response is one of the most powerful tools on Yelp.
+Responding to reviews is one of the most powerful tools on Yelp.
 In a measurable sense, we know that businesses that respond to their reviews earn 5% more review content than businesses that don’t.
 Additionally, a negative review that is responded to within 24 hours is 33% more likely to be upgraded.
 However, the power of review response goes beyond the measurable.
 It speaks a lot about the business itself.
 How does the business treat their most loyal advocates?
 How do they handle customer feedback?

-Stephanie Shearer, owner of 3 boutiques in Denver, CO, has one of the best approaches to review response that we’ve ever seen.
+Stephanie Shearer, the owner of 3 boutiques in Denver, CO, has one of the best approaches to review response that we’ve ever seen.
 She joined us as part of our Business-to-Business webinar series to teach businesses how to master the art of responding to reviews.
 Click below to watch the recorded webinar and check out Stephanie’s tips!

-Stephanie’s four tenets of replying to reviews:
+Stephanie’s four tenets of responding to reviews:

 Communication: Engage!
 Respond to every review — especially the bad ones

 If you don’t respond to reviews, the impression is that you don’t care about your customers.
 Grab on to the opportunity to try to turn the experience – and maybe even the review- around.
 Consider how you would have handled this complaint face to face and don’t forget about how many potential customers might be reading this review — and your response.

 Compassion: Breath, Reflect, Write and Review.
 Repeat as Necessary (and before posting)

 Try writing only while living in the offensive instead of the defensive.
 You may have lost the reviewer, but you might be able to save or even gain new customers with a sincere, compassionate response.

 Truthfulness: Start with a positive, Take Accountability, End with a positive